Spraying Polyurethane – How To Spray Polyurethane Without A Mess

 Prepare The Wood

 Any varnish demands a smooth surface to sit properly and look good.
 Make sure the wood surface is ready to receive a coat by first sanding with medium grit sandpaper in the direction of the grain.
 Then use a progressively finer grit sandpaper.

 For small wood projects, sanding by hand is best.
 Cut the sheet of sand paper and fold it beneath your fingers.
 For large, flat surfaces, an electric orbital or palm sander can be used, or you can wrap the sandpaper around a scrap piece of wood for flat surfaces.

-After done with sanding, carefully examine the surface.
-Look closely for any scratches left by coarse-grit sandpaper.
+After finishing with sanding, carefully examining the surface, looking closely for any scratches left by coarse-grit sandpaper.
 Once the wood is blemish free, remove the dust.
 After sanding, wood is ready for a clear protective finish to be applied.

 Apply a wood stain

 If you plan to stain the wood surface, this is the stage you have to apply it.
 Choosing a stain is a matter of personal preference.
 There are a variety of stain colors that feature traditional wood tones and coordinates with your décor.
 No matter what type of stain you choose, make sure the surface is dry, clean and free of dust.
 If you don’t plan to stain the wood, you can skip this step and proceed directly to next.